-I paint, work in clay, construct, draw, take photos, work with mosaics and make videos.
-I practice my art in many ways and places – in the studio, in the community, through writing and publication of papers, teaching, through community and public art projects and professional development training.
+I paint, work in clay, construct, draw, take photos, and make artist books.
+I practice my art everyday in many ways and places – in the studio, in the community, through writing and publication of papers, teaching, through community and public art projects and professional development training.
 I have exhibited widely.

-I received my PhD (Victoria University, Melbourne) for research into the effects of arts practice on recovery after trauma, loss and grief (sexual abuse) and a Master of Fine Arts (Victorian College of the Arts, Melbourne) for research into the artist’s response into the impacts of the First World War.
+I received my PhD (Victoria University, Melbourne) for research into the effects of arts practice on recovery after trauma, loss and grief (sexual abuse).
+This is a field that continues to be immensely important to me.
+I received a Master of Fine Arts (Victorian College of the Arts, Melbourne) for research into the artist’s response into the impacts of the First World War.
 I have built much of my creative life upon the artist’s role in expressing and responding to the most profound human experiences.

-I formed Artists in Community International with performing artist Alex Pinder as the umbrella organisation for our international and community work.
-Together we have run many projects with communities throughout India, Nepal and Thailand, and individually within Australia.
+I co-founded Artists in Community International with performing artist Alex Pinder.
+From 2004 until 2018 we ran many projects with communities throughout India, Nepal and Thailand, and individually within Australia; we taught Social Work Students and teachers, worked in schools, and with extremely underprivileged communities.
+We worked within the focus of education and health, using the arts as the most wonderful, and an effective, route to improving the lives of many.
 You may be interested in looking at our separate website. www.artistsincommunity.me

 I have published a number of articles and contributed to journals and books on the subject of arts practice in recovery from trauma, and community development, as well as presenting my work through conferences in Australia and abroad.
 Thank you for your interest in my work.